 The more cosmopolitan a settlement, the more likely they are to downplay or ignore these worries.
 This is thanks in part to improved education in these communities and a greater breadth of worldly experiences.
 In many remote settlements, however, arcane spellcasters may receive a cold welcome—or worse.

 Even with their magic, the Alliance still had a great deal of work ahead of them.
 Their first course of action was to establish a permanent camp.
-They selected the site of the modern city of Hawk’s Crest at the mouth of the Gray River for their first settlement, and they named it Ilsinor.
-The leaders of the Alliance marked the founding by declaring the year as Aetaltan Cycle 0, or 0 AC.
+They selected the site of the modern city of Hawk’s Crest at the mouth of the Gray River for their first settlement, and they named it Norentor.
+The leaders of the Alliance marked the founding by declaring the year as Aetaltan Cycle 1, or 1 AC.
 Later, when the Alliance rose to dominance in the region, this marking of the years became the standard.
 It is still used to this day.

 Next, Alliance explorers began the construction of Aetaltis’ first world gate.
 These strange devices were the heart of the Alliance’s power.
 In an instant, people and goods traveled back and forth between Aetaltis and the Atlan home world.
 Messengers were dispatched, military reinforcements were sent to support local troops, and supplies could be instantly ferried to the colony.

 The construction of that first world gate, which was conducted by the Alliance race known as the newardin, took two years to complete.
 Throughout this time, word of the otherworldly travelers spread, and envoys from settlements throughout the Amethyst Sea were sent to meet with the Alliance representatives.

 Friendship and Conflict